ISISComputingGroup/ibex_developers_manual/Differences-between-real-Galil-and-simulated-motor.md

 4. When motor reaches 50, motor will begin to decelerate to a stop (some overshoot)
 5. If motor has already reached 50, motor will begin to decelerate to a stop (some overshoot)

+This is consistent with the Galil docs for the "BL" and "FL" commands

 Simulated behavior:

 1. Set high limit (HLM) to 100